Published on November 30th, 2018 | by Damien Straker0

 Set in Cuarón’s birthplace of Mexico City, Roma’s vision of working-class struggles in the early 1970s marks a deeply affecting and compelling piece of cinema.
 The story’s realism allows for personal insights into the director’s past and dramatises the instability of Mexico during a period of social unrest.
 The personal attachment is apparent in the way Cuarón used the same furniture from his childhood for the film sets.

-Aside from converting Roma’s images into black and white, Cuarón has resisted using digital imagery.
+Aside from converting Roma’s images into black and white, Cuarón has resisted using computer imagery.
 Instead, the images are etched in realism and verisimilitude.
 Each frame emanates from Cuarón’s memory and his recollections of Mexico.
 While he was born in the 1960s, he is old enough to clearly remember the following decade.
 This sense of personal exploration manifests in the visual and thematic staples.

 He reflects on the identity of his childhood babysitter, Liboria Rodriguez, because he felt he needed to explore her identity and perhaps show her gratitude.
 He begins by making her the hero of his own script.